yantrab/nest-openapi-gen/README.md

 #### Options
 - prefix - global prefix
 - filePath - The path to the generated file
+- tsConfigFilePath - tsconfig.json file path. default - [root].tsconfig.json

 ## Big advantage
-Now that we have openapi doc, we can use [express-openapi-validator](https://www.npmjs.com/package/express-openapi-validator) instead of class validator.
+Now that we have openapi doc, we can use [express-openapi-validator](https://www.npmjs.com/package/express-openapi-validator) instead of class-validator.
 This ugly code:
 ```typescript
 export class GetEventsTimelineParams {